Nick Saban retires as Alabama's football coach after a record 7 national titles

 During that span, he also adapted to the changing times of up-tempo offenses, churning out high-scoring teams after winning with some of the nation's best defenses, along with the new NIL and transfer rules.

 He led Toledo to a Mid-American Conference championship in 1990, his lone season as that program's head coach.
-Saban worked as Bill Belichick's defensive coordinator with the NFL's Cleveland Browns for four seasons before becoming the first Michigan State coach to lead his first three teams to bowl games and then taking LSU to the 2003 national title.
+Saban worked as Bill Belichick's defensive coordinator with the NFL's Cleveland Browns for four seasons before becoming the first Michigan State coach to lead his first three teams to bowl games.

+"I think he's the greatest coach in the history of football," Michigan State basketball coach and longtime Saban friend Tom Izzo said in a telephone interview Wednesday night.
+"There are a lot of great coaches, but what he's done and the consistency that he did it — in an era where so many people and things are coming at you — is remarkable."

 Saban didn't sound like a coach looking to give up the job any time soon after the game.
 But it wasn't a bad way to go, even without the title.